 CBD, or cannabidiol, is a cannabinoid that is extracted from the hemp plant, and is just one of over 100 different cannabinoids that have been identified in the hemp plant so far.

-Cannabinoids are naturally present in the hemp plant, but also in the human body where they are produced by our Endocannabinoid System to regulate us and keep us healthy.
+Cannabinoids are naturally present in the hemp plant, but also in the human body where they are produced by our Endocannabinoid System to help regulate our wellbeing.

 The Endocannabinoid System